How should we prepare our older children for their new baby brother or sister?

 Children older than 5 years are usually not as threatened by a new baby as younger children are.
 However, they may resent the attention the new baby gets.
 To prepare your school-aged child for a new baby,

-- Tell your child what is happening in language she can understand.
+- Tell your child what is happening in a language she can understand.
 Explain what having a new baby means and what changes may affect her—both the good and the not so good.

 - Have your older child help get things ready for the new baby by fixing up the baby’s room, picking out clothes, or buying diapers.